-Plan Review application is deemed complete, within one hundred (100) feet of a
+Plan Review application is deemed complete, within one hundred (100) feet of a residential structure located on an a separate parcel measured as the shortest straight line from the structure(s).

 For purposes of this section, the term "residential structure" means a structure(s) used as a single family, two-family, multiple family, accessory apartment, and/or mobile home.
 This does not include accessory structures that do not contain a dwelling unit and/or an accessory apartment.
-For the purposes of this standard, a Mixed-Use Development as defined in Section 104 of this Ordinance is not considered a "residential structure".
+For the purposes of this standard, a